-Council staff concurs with the Planning Board's open space recommendations with one exception.
+PHED Committee recommendation (2-0): Councilmembers Riemer and Friedson concur with the Planning Board's open space recommendations with one exception.
 Legacy Open Space designations are evaluated on a case-by-case basis.
-Council staff suggests the last bullet be modified to read: "Consider the designation of proposed open spaces for inclusion in the Legacy Open Space Functional Master Plan".
+The Committee suggests the last bullet be modified to read: "Consider the designation of proposed open spaces for inclusion in the Legacy Open Space Functional Master Plan."